Mongolian Proverb

 Mongolia’s Tea Road

-Mongolia’s Tea Road is little known – especially compared to the (more) famous Silk Road.
-However, it was an important commercial route that connected China with western Russia via Mongolia.
-As part of the Tea Road, camel caravans transported bricks of tea from China through the Gobi Desert to (what was then) Urga (modern-day Ulaanbaatar – UB).
-Other overland routes that ran out of Ulaanbaatar included south to Beijing and Lhasa and west to Urumqi in Xinjiang Province.
-Camels were the main mode of transportation on all of these routes.
+Mongolia’s Tea Road is relatively unknown compared to the famous Silk Road, yet it played a crucial role in connecting China with western Russia via Mongolia.
+This important commercial route saw camel caravans transporting bricks of tea from China through the Gobi Desert to Urga (modern-day Ulaanbaatar – UB).
+From Ulaanbaatar, additional overland routes extended south to Beijing and Lhasa, and west to Urumqi in Xinjiang Province.
+Camels were the primary mode of transportation along these routes.

 Camel statues - Silk Road Complex - Ulaanbaatar